VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 example, highly scalable data stores, messaging services, and caching services.

-#When Should I Avoid CQRS?
+#When should I avoid CQRS?

 Simple, static, non-core bounded contexts are less likely to warrant the upfront investment in detailed analysis, modeling, and complex implementation.
 Again, non-collaborative bounded contexts are less